IgorBelyi/graphql-spec/spec/Section 4 -- Introspection.md

   directive accepts.
 - `isRepeatable` must return a Boolean that indicates if the directive may be used repeatedly at a single location.
+- `isExposed` must return a Boolean that indicates if the directive use is exposed in the introspection query.